Sarah Green (politician): HS2 Railway Line

-Like her predecessor and her rival Conservative candidate, Green opposes the construction of the HS2 railway line that is planned to go through her constituency (work on the Chiltern tunnel started in May 2021).
+Green opposes the construction of the HS2 railway line that was planned to go through her constituency, since before, during and since her election in 2021.
 The day after the by-election, party leader Ed Davey was challenged on BBC Radio 4's Today programme on how his party's support for HS2 fitted with Green's stated opposition to the project.
-The local party campaigned against HS2, despite the national party giving the project their full backing at the 2019 general election.
-Davey said the party is still in favour of the project but that they would be a "thorn in the side" of the delivery company HS2 Ltd. "We still have problems with the way the HS2 company are going about their business – they have ignored local people."
-Davey added that challenging HS2 Ltd was a "mature approach...
-Standing up to big companies like HS2 rather than what the Conservatives seem to be doing and letting them rip."
-He accused the company of ignoring local people's concerns over issues such as the transparency of the impact of the Chilterns tunnelling works on local water supplies.
+Davey said the party was still in favour of the project but that they would be a "thorn in the side" of the delivery company HS2 Ltd, saying that it had ignored local people's concerns over issues such as the transparency of the impact of the Chilterns tunnelling works on local water supplies.